cwhittaker1000/anopheleseasonality/README.md

 - Scripts in [Analyses/2_Time_Series_GP_Fitting_and_Analyses](./Analyses/2_Time_Series_GP_Fitting_and_Analyses) fit Negative Binomial Gaussian Processes to smooth the time-series, characterise their temporal properties and cluster these into dynamical archetypes.
 - Scripts in [Analyses/3_Figure_Plotting](./Analyses/3_Figure_Plotting) produce the specific plots and figures present in the paper.

+## Note
+- This repository contains all of the data used and outputs generated in the analyses carried out except for a small number which are larger than GitHub's maximum allowed file size.
+These particularly large outputs are available via the pinned Github Release associated with this repository.
+- The fact we have included all of these files means the repository/release is **very** large - if users do not intend to reproduce all of the analyses (but are instead interested in a particular analysis e.g. the predictive mapping or the time-series clustering), only downloading the data and files relevant to the specific analysis of interest should reduce the size significantly.

 Any issues, please post an issue on this Github repository or feel free to reach out at charles.whittaker16@imperial.ac.uk 😄